zerotier/docs/docs/terraform/quickstart.md

 The `zerotier_identity` resource is a distant cousin of the Terraform [tls_private_key](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/resources/private_key) resource.
 This resource would normally be used to inject secrets into cloud instances via `cloudinit`.
-We encourage you to use the HashiCorp [Terraform Cloud](https://app.terraform.io/) to keep your Terraform state safe.
+We encourage you to use the [Terraform Cloud](https://app.terraform.io/) to keep your Terraform state safe.

 Repeat the steps from "Hello World" with `many2many.tf`